sannysri/WordPress-Auto-Featured-Image/readme.md

 - Effortlessly set a default thumbnail image for all your posts, pages, or custom post types.
 - Choose or upload any image from your media library.
-- Fine-tune settings based on specific categories and post types.
+- Fine-tune settings based on specific categories, tags and post types.

 ## Usage: